MFD is a utility processor whose primary functions are:

 If the transparent character is omitted, the default for Spec1 is assumed: "$", or whatever it may have been redefined as in Spec2.
 As with Spec1, if this spec's value field does not have any transparent characters, it will be reevaluated as though the transparent character were a space, allowing for tests of items that begin with certain characters.

 When C/L/R/Y masking is used, the assumed test is 'DTE' or or 'TE'; the only other meaningful one is 'TNE', which will be interpreted as appropriate for single or double words.

 Additional wild card capability is available by coding a single '$' as the spec value.
 The item will be separately read (or solicited, if nonbreakpointed demand) following custom output images, if any.
-In this mode, the transparent character is always "?"; the second character in the mask field may be "E", to echo back the solicited fields.
+In this mode, the transparent character is always "?", so the first mask character must be C, L, R, or Y. The second character in the mask field may be "E", to echo back the solicited fields.
 "E" is only needed once.
 Solicited wild card spec items may include these characters:

 ? - Any character including blank (replaces "$" as default).

 ^ - Blank required in this position.

 FILE/TNE.TIP/Y -- No files with TIP anywhere in Filename.